ludemannc/PPS_data_management/README.md

 2. Go into File>New Project>Version Control>Git, Clone a project from a Git repository

-3.Add the following Repository URL into the Repository URK space: https://github.com/ludemannc/PPS_data_management
+3.Add the following Repository URL into the Repository URL space: https://github.com/ludemannc/PPS_data_management

 4: Add your own name to the Project directory name